macmade/XSFoundation/README.md

 License
 -------

-XSFoundation is released under the terms of the XEOS Software License - Version 1.0.
+XSFoundation is released under the terms of the MIT License.

 Repository Infos
 ----------------